18 Insanely Effective Coupon Campaigns You Must Try

 To prevent the same customer from using the offer multiple times, assign the code to his/her profile.
 Also, check the customer’s email address for uniqueness and aliases.

-A flash sale is a time-limited deal that evokes urgency and FOMO (fear of missing out).
-It is one of the most popular and highly-converting coupon promotions for online stores.
-Flash sales help attract customers’ attention towards new products in a market cluttered with similar offerings.
+A flash sale is a time-limited promotion that evokes urgency and FOMO (fear of missing out).
+It is one of the most popular and highly-converting examples of coupon promotions for online stores.
+Flash sales help attract customers in a market cluttered with similar offerings.
 Indirectly, time-limited promotions play a significant role in influencing the purchase decision.

 Run a weekend flash sale offering UK customers free shipping for the next 48 hours.

-Remind customers about unfinished orders by sending them an email coupon for products from the cart or customers’ wish list to potentially increase their order size.
+Remind customers about unfinished orders by sending them an email coupon for products from the cart or customers’ wishlist to potentially increase their order size.
+Make the offer time-limited.

 Cunning customers might notice that you are automatically targeting users who didn’t finish their orders and abuse the system by continually abandoning carts in exchange for discounts.
 To protect your coupon offers from fraud, you should limit the coupon usage to once per customer or to several times per year or quarter.